l0k1/superhappyfunbubbletime/src/maps/_map_format.md

 *Out-of-Dimension Tile* is one byte, and indicates the tile the background should show if outside of XY and there's no adjacent map.

 *Surrounding maps* are what maps are around the current map.
 X/Y dimensions, tileset, and the out-of-dimension tile must match.
-The first entry will be the map to the top, and subsequent entries will go clockwise, for a total of 8 possible maps.
-If no map is found in a direction, then $00 $00 $00 should be the entry.
+The first entry will be the map to the top-left, and subsequent entries will go clockwise, for a total of 8 possible maps.
+If no map is found in a direction, then the destination map bank should be $00

 Surrounding map format:
 ```